Eldragon126/Celestial-Flux/README.md

 Check out the Discord: https://discord.gg/HstMJMkCtb

 Last Thing: Start what you finish.
 If you have an idea, just make sure you go through with it and complete it.
   Half-done jobs just make the game less functional and add workload.
-If that means doing things in small chunks, that's completely fine.
+If that means doing things in small, complete chunks, that's completely fine.

 Thank you all contributors for choosing to help work on this project!